Mastering the Writing Process: From Idea to Finished Product in 9 Steps

 In this step, you'll be making your piece of writing available to readers.
 There are several ways to launch successfully, depending on your vision for publication.

 In both the traditional and indie routes, you'll need to take an active role in promoting your work and building relationships with readers.
-You can do this by building an author platform, including a website, social media, email newsletter, or other public presence.
+You can do this by building an author platform, including an author website, social media, email newsletter, or other public presence.

 Besides getting your work into the hands of readers, the value of the project launch step is that you extend the reach of your work beyond your own desk, and potentially beyond your own lifespan.